kineticman/FruitDeepLinks/README.md

 Direct channels expose **one channel per event** (great for browsing specific games).
 This is the most tested and stable path today.

 1. In Channels DVR, go to **Settings → Sources → Add Source → Custom Channels**.
-2. Create a new source named e.g. `fruitdeeplinks-direct`:
+2. Create a new source named e.g. `fruitdeeplinks-direct` (if you enable auto-refresh, set `CHANNELS_SOURCE_NAME` to this exact name):
    - **M3U URL:** `http://your-server-ip:6655/direct.m3u`
    - **XMLTV URL:** `http://your-server-ip:6655/direct.xml`
 3. In that **direct** source’s settings, set **Stream Format** to **`STRMLINK`**.